Matthew Rehwoldt

-Matthew Thomas Rehwoldt (born October 7, 1987) is an American color commentator and retired professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA) as a color commentator, alongside Tom Hannifan.
-He is also known for his time in WWE, where he performed under the ring name Aiden English.
+Matthew Thomas Rehwoldt (born October 7, 1987) is an American color commentator and professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA) as a color commentator.
+He is also known for his time in WWE from 2012 to 2020, where he performed under the ring name Aiden English.

 Rehwoldt debuted on the independent circuit in 2009.
 In 2012, he signed a development contract with WWE and was assigned to the farm territory Florida Championship Wrestling and later to NXT.
 In NXT, he formed a tag team called The Vaudevillains with Simon Gotch, winning the NXT Tag Team Championship.
 They were called to WWE's main roster in 2016, but the team ended in 2017 when Gotch was released.
 English was then paired with Rusev, formed a tag team named Rusev Day.
 In 2019, he became a color commentator on 205 Live and NXT UK.
 After being released from WWE in 2020, Rehwoldt began wrestling for Impact Wrestling and on the independent circuit under both his real name and the ring name Matt Morris.

 Outside of wrestling, Rehwoldt started the "Rough Cuts" social media campaign for unfinished art and the "Wrestling With Whiskey" project on YouTube.